 Imiquimod

-All three of these topical treatments share the same common side-effects, which can include:
+All three of these topical treatments share common side effects, which can include:

 If any of the above symptoms become severe, stop using the solution immediately and seek medical attention.